deterministic-arts/deterministic-arts.wbtree/README.md

 root node, that holds the actual tree and the comparison function.)
 I never had a use case which needed the flexibility to have a per-tree compare function.
-The additional object-per-tree for the root node wouldn't be that much of an overhead (in particular, when comparing it to wrapper-per-keyas is required by FSet.)
+The additional object-per-tree for the root node wouldn't be that much of an overhead (in particular, when comparing it to wrapper-per-key as is required by FSet.)

 ## Darts.Lib.WBTree